tadel6/PwP_WA/README.md

-# Written assignment - programming task
+# Programming with Python - WA

 This repository was created to practice using Git.